Dinosaurs — Where Do They Fit?

 Both old earth and young earth creationists acknowledge the existence of dinosaurs and the Bible mentions them several times.
-The behemoth and leviathan of Job 40-41 are obvious references to dinosaurs (click the link for evidence).
+The behemoth and leviathan of Job 40-41 are obvious references to dinosaurs.
 Then there are the occasional references to literal “sea monsters” and “dragons” in other passages (I’m not referring to the figurative references), which are translated from the Hebrew word tannin (tan-NEEN) in the Old Testament (Psalm 148:7 is a good example).

 Young earth advocates argue that there’s no need to place dinosaurs between the supposed gap of Genesis 1:1 and 1:2, as gap theorists do, because dinosaurs were created by God during the creation week (Genesis 1:21).
 As such, contrary to the staunch claims of academics, humans and dinosaurs existed at the same time, which can be observed in ancient art from around the world and explains the legends of warriors fighting dragons.
 Here are several examples of ancient art (and a fossil) offering evidence of humans and dinosaurs coexisting:

 So how did the dinosaurs die out with possible vestige still living today in the vast oceans and perhaps even remote areas of the earth, like mokele mbembe (moh-kay-lay um-bem-bay), which reportedly dwells in the Congo River basin?
 Ken Ham says:

 According to the Bible: Dinosaurs first existed around 6,000 years ago.
 God made the dinosaurs, along with the other land animals, on Day 6 of the Creation Week (Genesis 1:20–25, 31).
 Adam and Eve were also made on Day 6—so dinosaurs lived at the same time as people, not separated by eons of time.